-- > Enable Internet Access Control Select the check box to enable the Internet Access Control function, so the Default Filter Policy can take effect. - > Rule Name Here displays the name of the rule and this name is unique. - Host Here displays the host selected in the corresponding rule. - > Target - Here displays the target selected in the corresponding rule. - > Schedule - Here displays the schedule selected in the corresponding rule. - Action Here displays the action the router takes to deal with the packets.
-It could be Allow or Deny.
-Allow means that the router permits the packets to go through the router.
-Deny means that the router rejects the packets to go through the router. - > Status This field displays the status of the rule.
+- > Enable Internet Access Control Select the check box to enable the Internet Access Control function, so the Default Filter Policy can take effect. - Rule Name - Here displays the name of the rule and this name is unique. - Host Here displays the host selected in the corresponding rule. - > Target Here displays the target selected in the corresponding rule. - Schedule - Here displays the schedule selected in the corresponding rule. - > Status This field displays the status of the rule.
 Enabled means the rule will take effect,